beratozyildiz/Instrument-Simulation/README.md

 # Instrument-Simulation
-Combining Software Design Principles with Java Language \n In this project its used 6 patterns;
+# Combining Software Design Principles with Java Language
+In this project its used 6 patterns;
 Decorator Pattern : Decorator pattern is used to count Rhythm’s.
 Abstract Factory Pattern : Abstract Factory is used to instantiate the instrument objects.